 ‘I should have saved them’ – young witness tells double murder trial

-The girl said she was in the house when Andrew Innes, 52, killed Bennylyn Burke, 25, and her two-year-old daughter Jellica.
+Girl said she was in house when Andrew Innes killed Bennylyn Burke and her two-year-old daughter Jellica, court told

 A girl at the house where a woman and a toddler were killed told police she “should have saved them” but could not because she did not know what was happening.